davidcarlisle/ll/en/lesson-10.md

 \end{equation}
 \end{document}
 ```

+The equation number is incremented automatically and may be a simple
+number as in this example or may be prefixed by section number, so
+(2.5) for the 5th equation in section 2. the details of the formatting
+are set up by the document class and not described here.

 We've added one piece of manual spacing here: `\,` makes a thin space before the
 `dx`, which we need so it does not look like a product.